-We benchmark our executive compensation practices relative to publicly-disclosed information for a defined group of peer companies, which for fiscal year 2021 is set forth below (the "Peer Group").
-We also review compensation data from multiple survey sources, reflective of general industry pay levels for companies of relevant size based on total revenue, as compared to each of the NEOs.
-For fiscal year 2021, these survey sources were the Aon Hewitt Total Compensation Measurement Executive Survey and the Willis Towers Watson CDB General Industry Executive Compensation Survey.
+We benchmark our executive compensation practices relative to publicly-disclosed information for a defined group of peer companies, which for fiscal year 2022 is set forth below (the "Peer Group").
+We also review compensation data from multiple general industry survey sources, comparing companies of relevant total revenue size and positions of comparable duties for each of the NEOs.
+For fiscal year 2022, these survey sources were the Radford Global Compensation Survey and the Willis Towers Watson General Industry Executive Compensation Survey.
 The Compensation Committee reviews summary survey and Peer Group data to confirm that the market references we use are appropriate for our business and the industries in which we compete for executive talent.

 With the input of its independent compensation consultant, the Compensation Committee reviews the Peer Group annually and revises it as circumstances warrant.
 We endeavor to identify companies that are comparable to or competitive with our core businesses, including tax and professional products and services, that have similar strategic plans or outlook, or that are comparable on a variety of relevant metrics.
-As a result of the Compensation Committee's annual review in March of 2020, with input from its independent compensation consultant, the Compensation Committee made adjustments to the Peer Group companies used for benchmarking fiscal year 2021 pay determinations to better align from a size perspective and with the Company's strategic goals of high growth and a technology focus.
-The following fiscal year 2021 compensation Committee in benchmarking fiscal year 2021 compensation:
+The Compensation Committee conducted its annual review of Peer Group companies to be referenced in setting fiscal year 2022 compensation in March of 2021.
+With input from its independent compensation consultant, the Committee determined that no changes were necessary for fiscal year 2022, and the fiscal year 2022 peer group is set forth in the graphic to the right.